boada/swiftXRT/README.md

 5. `04.
 Detect and Clean Sources` Source detection and false detection cleaning.
 6. `05.
 Create and Fit Radial Profiles` Creates radial profiles and fits beta-models to each source
 7. `06.
 Classify Sources` Classifies sources as point sources or extended sources
 8. `07.
-Link PS1 and SDSS Imaging` Links the imaging into the data directories as a setup for the next notebook
+Link Imaging` Links the imaging into the data directories as a setup for the next notebook
 9. `08.
 Make Images` Makes images, both XRT and Optical
 10. `09.
-Extract Spectra` Extras spectra (and process through xspec) for each source
+Extract Spectra` Extracts spectra (and process through xspec) for each source
+11. `10.
+Correct Fluxes` Corrects the measured fluxes (and luminosities) for the flux below the background

 ## Authors